How to check the battery level on your Fitbit

 For most newer model Fitbit smartwatches, including Versa Series, Sense Series, and Ionic, swipe to your Fitbit’s Quick Settings (usually a swipe down or swipe right) and look for the battery level icon or percentage at the top of the screen. remaining battery level on Fitbit watch in Quick Settings

-First, you must open the Fitbit app for older model watches and trackers and turn on the battery screen option.
-Once enabled, you find a battery screen available on your device when you press and hold its side button.
+For older model Fitbits that run the legacy Fitbit app (not Google’s redesigned app), open the Fitbit app and turn on the battery screen option via Account > Menu Items > Battery.
+Once enabled, you will find a battery screen available on your device when you press and hold its side button.

 Try using a clock face with a battery status indicator Fitbit Versa 3 clock face with battery status on clock face screen